enlightware/ferlium/doc/abi.md

 | ✔️ **Yes** | **Scalar value**           | Returns **(status, scalar)** via multi-value                       | ❌ No               |
 | ✔️ **Yes** | **Caller-allocated value** | Returns **status**; callee **writes result to out-ptr** on success | ✔️ Yes              |

-When a function may panic, success is 0 on success, and non-zero on panic, and hold the error code.
+When a function may panic, success is 0 on success, and non-zero on panic, and holds the error code.

 ## Native

 To be defined later, possibly per platform.

+# Scalar Representation

+This section applies once the backend profile is selected.

+- All scalars are stored in **little‑endian** format.
+- Alignment must be respected.
+- Memory is byte-addressable.
+- Floating-point values are forbidden to be NaN.

 # Records

+Records are laid out linearly in memory without boxing.

 ## Type-level equality